Passiflora edulis: In culture

-Passion fruit flower is the national flower of Paraguay.
+In 1884, the English Victorian painter Frank Dicksee anachronically represented a passion fruit vine growing up on a Solomonic column in his work Romeo and Juliet, today belonging to the Southampton City Art Gallery (United Kingdom).
 In 2006, singer-songwriter Paula Fuga released the popular song "Lilikoi, the Hawaiian language word for passion fruit; the song is featured on an album also named after the fruit.